jgotoh/distributed-frp-dunai/README.md

 The application needs [SDL2](https://www.libsdl.org/download-2.0.php) and [SDL2-gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) installed on the system.

-A session can be created or joined:
+Command line arguments are used to decide whether to host a session as a server or join a session as a client.
+In addition, command line arguments should be used to decide which consistency maintenance mechanisms to use.

+Command line arguments for servers:
+- `--host` flag to initiate server startup
+- `--ip IP` on which IP to host the server (e.g localhost)
+- `--p PORT` port of server
+- `--name NAME` name of the session hosted
+- `--d LENGTH` length of the playable round in seconds
+- `--t` flag to turn on time warp synchronisation

-To create a session called `name` on localhost, port `3000`:
+To create a session called `name` on localhost, port `3000`, maximum length of the game 30 seconds, using time warp, use:

-`cabal new-run distributed-paddles -- --host --ip 127.0.0.1 --p 3000 --name name`
+`cabal new-run distributed-paddles -- --host --ip 127.0.0.1 --p 3000 --name name --d 30 --t`

+When the server started correctly, it will print something like this: `Server starts at: 127.0.0.1:3000:0 ... `.
+`127.0.0.1:3000:0` is the address of the server which has to be used by clients to connect.

+Command line arguments for clients:
+- `--ip IP` on which ip to start the server
+- `--p PORT` port of client
+- `--nick NICK` name of client
+- `--name NAME` name of session to join
+- `--s ADDRESS` address of the server, in this format: `IP:PORT:0`, see above
+- `--csp` turn on client side prediction (default is off)
+- `--drmFirst` turn on dead reckoning (default is off)

-To join with a nickname `A`, receiving messages on port `3001`:
+To join with a nickname `A`, receiving messages on port `3001`, using client side prediction and dead reckoning:

-`cabal new-run distributed-paddles -- --ip 127.0.0.1 --p 3001 --name name --s 127.0.0.1:3000:0 --nick A`
+`cabal new-run distributed-paddles -- --ip 127.0.0.1 --p 3001 --name name --s 127.0.0.1:3000:0 --nick A --csp --drmFirst`

 Paddles can be moved up and down by pressing arrow keys.

 ### Simple startup

-To run a server with `n` hosts that join, run `run_test n`, e.g `run_test 2`.
+To run a server with `n` hosts that join, run `run_paddles n`, e.g `run_paddles 2`.

 Running with argument 0 only starts up a server.